 Before we explore the many benefits of microfiber, first let’s take a look at the ins and outs of how it’s made.
 Microfiber, as its name implies, is a material composed of really, really tiny threads – smaller than one denier.
 Most microfiber materials on the market are a weave of nylon and polyester (but they can occasionally contain other materials as well).
 The fibers of both materials are broken into fibers 1/100th the diameter of a human hair, then woven into the desired material, such as bedsheets, cleaning cloths, mop heads, and more.

-This densely-woven collection of tiny fibers is what makes microfiber so adept at cleaning and removing bacterium, as well as collecting dirt.
-In addition, the core materials nylon and polyester also give it a durability which allows microfiber textiles to be washed and re-used hundreds of times.
+This densely-woven collection of tiny fibers is what makes microfiber so adept at cleaning and removing bacteria, as well as collecting dirt.
+In addition, the core materials nylon and polyester also give it durability which allows microfiber textiles to be washed and reused hundreds of times.

 Spills happen.
 If you have children or rowdy pets, they probably happen frequently.
 When cleaning up spills, a material that can soak up the mess and wipe it clean is going to be your bread and butter, right?
 Well, since the fibers that make up microfiber are split more times than a human hair, this increases the total surface area and allows it to absorb seven to eight times its weight in liquid.
 This efficiency makes cleaning up spills go much faster than with cotton cleaning cloths, which are constructed of fibers about 30% larger than microfiber.